jlopp/bitcoin-politicians/README.md

 Based upon public financial disclosures, we can know which politicians in Congress actually have skin in the crypto industry.

+## Automated updates
+Workflow to automatically pull all relevant source data and extract asset names from it is available in the `automated_updates` folder.
+See [Automated Updates README.md](https://github.com/jlopp/bitcoin-politicians/blob/master/automated_updates/Automated%20Updates%20README.md)

+## Contributing
 Almost all Annual Finanical Disclosure Reports are filed in the weeks prior to:
 - May 15: The finanical disclosures deadline
 - August 13: The finanical disclosures deadline plus the allowed deadline extension period (90 days)

-Periodic Transaction Reports are also filed throughout the year, but the automated updates process (mentioned below) does not yet analyze them.
+Periodic Transaction Reports are also filed throughout the year, but the automated updates process (mentioned above) does not yet analyze them.
 As a result, the repo will be up to date within 1 year at most.

-## Automated updates
-Workflow to automatically pull all relevant source data and extract asset names from it is available in the `automated_updates` folder.
-See [Automated Updates README.md](https://github.com/jlopp/bitcoin-politicians/blob/master/automated_updates/Automated%20Updates%20README.md)

-## Contributing
 If you're aware of a discrepancy, contributions to this project are welcome by [editing the README.md file](https://github.com/jlopp/bitcoin-politicians/edit/master/README.md).

 You can find financial disclosures here: